If mac and cheese holds a special place in your heart, we have something in common.

 Here are some of the substitutions and customizations for mac and cheese:

-- Cooked spinach or mushrooms can be mixed in with the pasta
+- Cooked spinach or mushrooms

-- Use gluten-free flour and pasta if need be
+- Use gluten-free pasta and flour.

-Your mac, your rules!
+👉 Your mac, your rules!

 How to Serve Homemade Mac and Cheese